antonycourtney/tabli/src/NOTES.md

    X Current does prod behavior for:
       X color of checkbox? (gray)
-      X hover color of title text of closed tabs? (gray)
-   - Checkbox only on hover on TabItem
+      X hover color of title text of closed tabs? (gray) X Checkbox only on hover on TabItem

 TODO:
-   - Might be nice to apply a lighten filter on black and white FavIcons for closed tabs (github)
+   - Might be nice to apply a lighten filter on black and white FavIcons for closed tabs (github, which is mostly black)
-   -
+   - Move edit pencil next to title!